CS4580/my-notes-TJEgbert/module7/README.md

 The traditional Jaccard works well when doing `one-to-one` comparison between a category.

 One solution is the `weighted` version.
-- Build a dictionary for `each genre` of the moives in our preferred list
+- Build a dictionary for `each genre` of the movies in our preferred list

 ```python
 # see